GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 ### Using with Plain PHP

-To setup the basic form of `Airbrake-PHP`, which works with any PHP application, start by creating a new instance of `Airbrake\Notifier` and pass in your `Project ID` and `Project API Key`, both of which can be found on the right-hand side of the `Project Settings` page from the `Airbrake.io` dashboard.
+To setup the basic form of `Airbrake-PHP`, which works with any PHP application, start by creating a new instance of `Airbrake\Notifier` and pass in your `Project ID` and `Project API Key`, both of which can be found on the right-hand side of the `Project Settings` page from the `Airbrake` dashboard.
 You'll also want to set the global notifier instance via the `Airbrake\Instance::set()` method, then register the error and exception handlers through the `Airbrake\ErrorHandler` class:

 ```php
 // Create new Notifier instance.